How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Competition: How many similar businesses already exist in your area?
 The more competitors you have, the more difficult it is to penetrate the market.

 • Location: Although water refilling station businesses can thrive with their delivery services alone, you still need a strategic location to attract your first few customers.
-Consider opening your store near or inside a subdivision or exclusive village – just remember that these places may have their own rules about water deliveries.
+Consider opening your store near or inside a subdivision or exclusive village – remember that these places may have their own rules about water deliveries.
 You can rent or convert your garage into a commercial space to save on rental fees.
 To operate a water refilling station, you should have a minimum area of 20 – 25 sq.m.

-Here are some sample water station feasibility studies (in pdf, needs account to download) that you can refer to when making your own:
+Here are some sample water station feasibility studies (in pdf, needs an account to download) that you can refer to when making your own:

 4. Decide Whether To Put Up Your Brand or Get a Franchise